By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Have you ever heard of third-hand smoke?

 Most people haven’t.
 There is a lot more awareness of second-hand smoke these days, but not third hand.

 It took us a long time to recognize the health damages of smoking.
-There are still some people who try to argue that smoking is not harmful of health.
+There are still some people who try to argue that smoking is not harmful to health.
 They can point to some old person who lived a long life and smoked every day.
-They can also show us instances of people who never smoked and developed lung or another cancer any way.
+They can also show us instances of people who never smoked and developed lung or another cancer anyway.
 But the studies continue to pile up that show that for any group of people we look at, the non-smokers, overall, have fewer health challenges than the smokers.

 Smoking mental health connection.

 This is especially important to me as a counselor because there is a strong connection between smoking and mental and emotional disorders.
 Substance abusers and the mentally ill smoke a lot, as any counselor who works around this group can tell you.
 It is not just the act of smoking that causes problems, which is where second-hand and third-hand smoking comes into play.

 Now cigarettes are not the only problem.
 Areas with high air pollution and poor air quality are likely to have increased rates of people with respiratory problems.
 Anything on fire is likely to cause problems.
 On study I read, said that people who burn a lot of incense can develop respiratory problems also.
 Sure smoke from a poorly set fireplace can fill a room with smoke, though most of this goes up the chimney.
 Forest fires and structure fires are not good for the lungs either.
 But cigarettes are the major cause of indoor air pollution.